 Fiestas Patrias in Peru: Independence Day, History and Traditions

-Fiestas Patrias at a glance
+Fiestas Patrias at a Glance

-What are the Fiestas Patrias?
+What are Fiestas Patrias?

 Historical Background

-The history of the Fiestas Patrias leads back to the time of Spanish colonial rule.
+The history of Fiestas Patrias leads back to the time of Spanish colonial rule.
 For centuries, Peru was a center of Spanish power in South America.

 However, independence was not immediately fully secured.
 Further military and political conflicts followed.
 The final consolidation of independence was a longer process.